Thursday, April 6, 2017

 The empowering of the Spirit

 How does the Spirit empower us?
-He awakens ⁶our spirit by revealing to us the beauty, majesty, and glory of God, which arouses in us affections/love/longing for God.
+He awakens ⁶our spirit by revealing to us His beauty, majesty, and glory, which arouses in us affections/love/longing for Him.
 This grows over time as we see more and more of his glory (2Co 3:18).
-The more clearly we see Him in all His glory, the greater our love, trust and obedience i.e. the more we are moved/empowered by the Spirit of God's infinite love to pursue and follow Him.
+The more clearly we see Him in all His glory, the more our love, trust and obedience grows i.e. the more we are moved/empowered by the Spirit of God's infinite love to pursue and follow Him.

 Why does our beholding God in his glory arouse affection?

-Because God is all glorious and we are in His image, created to see and experience His glory and our own in seeing His.
+Because God is all glorious and we are in His image, created to see and experience our own glory in seeing His.
 This in large part means we are relational beings just like God, who from all eternity past has exchanged honor, adoration, and love between the Father and Son in, by, through the ¹Spirit.

 But what does this have to do with our capacity for affection?
 To answer this we must first know what God is like.